 Public speaking can be challenging and even though some individuals may find it easier than others, the influence of emotion and nerves can overcome your ability to deliver a clear and paced speech.
 The best way to deliver an articulate tribute is to breathe and relax.
 A constant flow of oxygen will calm the body and keep the heart rate down.
 Remember to speak slowly and clearly, this is your personal tribute to someone close to you so take your time and do not rush.
 This will ensure that you are heard clearly by all.

 At Joseph A Hey & Sons, we pride ourselves on being the most affordable funeral directors in the local area.
 We understand that arranging a funeral may be the last thing that you want to do during a time of grieving.
+Whether you’re looking for a religious or irreligious funeral in Bingley, Shipley, or elsewhere, we are here for you.

 We offer a range of funeral services.
 For more information on our products and services visit our website or call us today on 0800 783 2225.